You think you know all the home health aide (HHA) duties and are ready to start your HHA career.

-So relax… preparing for, taking and passing the home health aide test is just like any other – granted, subject matters you were not exposed to in grammar school.
+So relax… preparing for, taking and passing this test is just like any other – granted, subject matters you were not exposed to in grammar school.

-Home health aide test questions will test your knowledge about what you have learned about taking care of clients in their home.
+Home health aide test questions will test your knowledge about what you have learned about taking care of clients.

 When you walk into a client’s house for the first time or the 100th you should have the skills to help and care for that person – that’s what home health aides do.

 You now have the home health aide training and are ready to take the competency exam and conquer the world in your new career.